Forklift Operator jobs in Germany (Gabelstaplerfahrer / Staplerfahrer)

 Compliance baseline: German minimum wage rules apply on German territory.

 Pay must meet or exceed €13.90 gross/hour from 01.01.2026.
-Your contract model and net outcome depend on individual circumstances.
+Contract model and net outcome depend on individual circumstances.

 Typical practical conditions (project-based)